 He pays special attention to his cat product descriptions.
 The description includes photos, video demonstrating product and reviews.

-It’s important to showcase your products on your website.
+It’s important to showcase your products and services on your website.

 4. Improve Your Business’s Credibility

 Having a website proves your credibility.
 It reassures users that your business is legitimate and explains why your business is valuable.
 Having a website is one criteria for determining trustworthiness.

 A business website is a platform for learning about your audience and potential audience.
 It opens an opportunity to collect information about your customers and then tailor your interactions to their preferences.